petemckinneysb/flaky-karma-collector/README.md

 npm ci
 export QPP_CLIENT_REPO="path/to/client/repository"
-export QPP_FLAKY_RUNS="number of desired full test runs" (defaults to 2 if not provided)
+export QPP_FLAKY_RUNS="number of desired full test runs" (defaults to 2 if not provided) export QPP_FLAKY_LOG_ENABLED=true (this will print stdout and stderr from the karma test run to the current console)

 npm run start